ivanajerkovic/nav-bar/README.md

  navigation bar with moving background efect

 Current event in JavaScript file is 'click'
-If you want the animation oh hover efect, just change 'click' into 'mouseover'
+If you want the animation on hover efect, just change 'click' into 'mouseover'